euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

    :align: center
    :scale: 50%

-   Image obtained from WikiPathay showing a signalling pathway that contains the mTOR protein.
+   Image obtained from WikiPathway showing a signalling pathway that contains the mTOR protein.
    :label:`figwiki`

 Combining BioServices with standard scientific tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 BioServices does not depend on scientific librairies such as Pandas so as to limit its dependencies.
-In fact, there is one method in BioServices that depends on Pandas.
-However, its import is local and is therefore not strictly speaking required to install BioServices.
-In the next example, it appears that we will use that particular method.
+However, there are a few experimental methods in BioServices that uses Pandas (the  *import* being local, Pandas is required to install BioServices).
+In the next example, we will use on of those experimental method.
 UniProt service [UNI14]_ is useful in CellNOpt for mapping and protein identification.
 Let us use it to retrieve information about proteins (human) and to extract the sequence length of those proteins.
 We will then study its distribution.
 Assuming you have a list of valid identifiers, just type:

 .. code-block:: python
     :linenos: